The Favourite: Plot

-In 1711, Great Britain is at war with France.
-Queen Anne is in poor health; she shows little interest in governing, preferring activities such as racing ducks and playing with her 17 rabbits, surrogates for the children she miscarried or who died in infancy.
-Her confidante, adviser, and furtive lover Sarah Churchill effectively rules the country through her influence over the Queen.
-Sarah's efforts to control Anne are undermined by Robert Harley, the Leader of the Opposition, who as a landowner argues against a doubling of property taxes proposed to fund the war.
+In 1705, England is at war with France.
+Queen Anne is in poor health; she shows little interest in governing, preferring activities such as playing with her 17 rabbits, surrogates for the children she miscarried or who died in infancy.
+Her confidante, advisor, and furtive lover Sarah Churchill effectively rules the country through her influence over the Queen.
+Sarah's efforts to control Anne are undermined by Robert Harley, the Leader of the Opposition.

 Abigail Hill, Sarah's impoverished younger cousin, arrives in search of employment.
-Abigail's standing has been tainted by her father, who gambled her away in a game of whist.
-Abigail is forced to do menial work as a scullery maid in the palace.
-After seeing the Queen's gout, Abigail forages for herbs and applies them to the Queen's inflamed legs.
-Sarah has Abigail whipped for entering the Queen's bedroom without permission but relents and appoints her Lady of the Bedchamber after realising the herbs have helped the Queen.
-One night, Abigail witnesses Sarah and the Queen have sex.
-Harley asks Abigail to spy on Sarah and the Queen, hoping to circumvent Sarah's authority.
-Abigail refuses Harley's offer, and then tells Sarah about this while implying that she knows about their secret and that it is safe with her, but receives a subtle warning from her in case she cannot be trusted.
+Her standing has been tainted by her father, who gambled her away in a game of whist.
+She is forced to do menial work as a scullery maid in the palace.

+After seeing Queen Anne's gout, Abigail forages herbs for her.
+Sarah has Abigail whipped for entering the Queen's bedroom without permission but appoints her Lady of the Bedchamber after realising the herbs have helped the Queen.
+One night, Abigail witnesses Sarah and the Queen having sex.
+Harley asks Abigail to spy on them both, hoping to circumvent Sarah's authority.
+Abigail refuses and tells Sarah, implying that she knows about their secret.